Questions? Contact Matt Metzler at email@example.com.

 Broad Street (King St to Orange St), City of Lancaster Annual Water Main Replacements

 City of Lancaster will continue annual water main replacements with its contractor, Horst Excavating, on Broad Street.
-With weather cooperation, the project will begin on August 29 and continue for approximately 2 months.
+With weather cooperation, the project will continue into November.
 Southbound traffic will be diverted at Orange (Orange-Franklin-King), and northbound traffic will be restricted to a single lane during work hours (7:00am to 5:00pm).
 Traffic patterns and parking will be restored for nights and weekends.
 The contractor intends to work a four day, 10-hour schedule (Monday-Thursday 7:00am to 5:00pm), with Fridays being reserved for rain dates.
 Motorists traveling from South Broad or East King Street are advised there will be significant travel delays at the intersection of Broad/King for all traffic attempting to use northbound Broad Street.
 Motorists and residents are advised to follow all posted signage related to traffic pattern changes and parking restrictions, as towing will be enforced.

 Pine Street (Harrisburg Ave to New Street)